Mhoover41/Stroke-Prediction/README.md

 ![avg gluclose level hist and boxplot](https://github.com/Mhoover41/Stroke-Prediction/assets/127150137/ac0fb0f0-93a2-4611-a602-3b1702ed2749)

 - This is right skewed.
 The maximum average glucose level is 271.
 The mean is 106 and median is 92.
 There is 12.3% outliers on the high side.
 Since this is a signtificant amount I don't want to lose that much data so I will leave the outliers in place.

+# Explanatory Analysis
+## Key Questions:
+1. What is correlated the most with Stroke occurances?
+Age has the highest correlation with Stroke but it is still low.

+2. Is Stroke more likely to occur with age and hypertension?
+More strokes occur with high age and hypertension.

+3. Is the type of work correlated with higher incidences of Stroke?
+Private work type has the most strokes.

+# Machine Learning Models used:
+- KNN
+- Random Forest
+- Logistic Regression

+# Models Evaluated and Results:

+# Recommendations:
+## Model Recommended: